 Chapter Name: Laws Of Motion

-Activity Name: Pushing two wooden boxes with same force in Laws Of Motion
+Activity Name: Larger the net force greater the acceleration in Laws Of Motion

 Step by Step Procedure:

-- Ensure that the surface is smooth and free from any obstacles to allow the blocks to move freely.
+- Ensure that the surface is smooth and free from any obstacles to avoid any unintended frictional forces.

 Lesson Learnt from Experiment:

-The experiment illustrates Newton’s second law of motion, which states that the acceleration of an object is directly proportional to the force applied to it and inversely proportional to its mass.
+The experiment demonstrates Newton’s second law of motion, which states that the acceleration of an object is directly proportional to the net force applied to it and inversely proportional to its mass.